dragonmaster420/digital-writing-folio/swift-reflections.md

 To prepare my presentation, the most daunting task ahead of me is to actually transpose the vision I have for the piece into code that I can put into Twine.
 Even something as seemingly simple as allotting a time for a link to show up took a short while to code in, so I see a lot of Googling in my near future.

+**Week 10**

+My piece has certainly undergone an evolution from the original idea to where it is currently.
+It came to me first as a concept for a short story.
+At that point in time, I only had this visualisation of the titular possum man, and not much of anything else.
+It was engaging with class discussions and being in situations where I was asked to explain my idea that encouraged me to think in more detail.
+There had to a narrative for readers to experience and, in order to meet accepted definitions of e-literature, it would benefit from having some semblance of a ‘meaning’.
+I eventually landed on the theme of alcoholism as a framework for the story.
+The emergence of the possum man in the protagonist’s life represents his turn to unhealthy habits, and its lingering presence his inability to shake them.
+This concept became evident, too, in the overall shape of the story.
+From the get-go, I knew I wanted there to be a linear path for users to follow, but in researching e-literature, I realised the possibility of incorporating breakaway routes that, unavoidably, would return to the plot.
+Attempts to do otherwise result in self-destructive loops.
+The most significant way I had to adapt to the change in form, however, was in the way I wrote the actual text.
+I discovered that, in an effort to generate atmosphere by describing scenes, I was in fact doing the opposite by not letting the images I was including speak for themselves.